#

 SILLYTAVERN_LISTEN=true SILLYTAVERN_PORT=8000 node server.js

-See more on using environment variables in the Node.js documentation.
+See more about using environment variables in the Node.js documentation.

 #